-If the TAC market distortion were fixed, through Transmission Energy Downflow - properly assessing TAC at the transmission-distribution substation rather than the customer meter - the true cost of bulk power projects will be revealed.
+The solution to the TAC market distortion is considering Transmission Energy Downflow (TED) - the way that energy flows down from the transmission system to the T-D system interface and then onto the distribution system.
+Thus, by properly assessing TAC at the transmission-distribution substation rather than at the customer meter - the true cost of bulk power projects will be revealed.
 In comparison, DER, which are clean and multi-functional resources, will provide much better value.
-This is the way that the municipal utilities currently meter TAC, demonstrating the viability of the solution.
+It is worth noting that this change is not a novel approach that is untried; the municipal utilities currently meter TAC at the T-D substation, demonstrating the viability of the solution.